 There are no federal or Vermont certifications or licenses for mold remediation or testing.
 General contractors and home inspectors often can identify mold and moisture problems and suggest solutions.
 General contractors may also be able to fix the conditions that are causing the mold growth.

-If your home has been flooded, see the Flood Clean-Up Guide.
+If your home has been flooded, see the Flood Clean-Up Guide or check out videos on what to do if your home has been flooded.

-If you are a tenant or employee, talk with your landlord or employer about mold problems.
-If the problem is serious and conditions persist, tenants can call their Town Health Officer, and employees can call the Vermont Occupational Safety and Health Administration (VOSHA).
+If you are a renter or employee, talk with your landlord or employer about mold problems.
+If the problem is serious and conditions persist, tenants can call their town health officer, and employees can call the Vermont Occupational Safety and Health Administration (VOSHA).